Zillowe FoundationZillowe Documentation

 Removes packages that were installed as dependencies but are no longer needed.

-zoi check
+zoi cache

 zoi clean